Authored by the expert who managed and guided the team behind the France Property Pack

 What is driving property prices up or down in Biarritz as of 2026?

-As of early 2026, the three main factors shaping property prices in Biarritz are mortgage affordability constraints, limited housing supply due to coastal geography, and tightening regulations on short-term tourist rentals.
+As of early 2026, the three main forces shaping property prices in Biarritz are mortgage affordability constraints, the structural scarcity of coastal supply, and the tightening regulatory environment around short-term tourist rentals.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Biarritz here.